Lucia Rijker: Early career

-Rijker speaks four languages and is a Buddhist, dedicating time daily to meditation and chanting.
-Her mother was born in the Netherlands and her father is from Suriname.
+Rijker was born in Amsterdam to a Surinamese father and a Dutch mother.
+She speaks four languages and is a Buddhist, dedicating time daily to meditation and chanting.

 Rijker started her martial arts career at the early age of six, when she began training in judo.
 A year later, she was part of the Dutch National Softball Team.
 At fourteen, after picking up fencing a year earlier, Lucia became the Netherlands Junior Champion of that sport.
 When she was fifteen she began kickboxing and knocked out the reigning American kickboxing champion, Lily Rodriguez.
 Rijker eventually amassed a 36-0 (25 KO) record as a kickboxer, and won four different world titles.
 Her only defeat in a kickboxing ring was in an exhibition match at Sporthallen Zuid in Amsterdam in October 1994, when she fought male Muay Thai fighter Somchai Jaidee, who knocked her out in the second round.